The parking rules and regulations at Washington University in St. Louis are enforced at all times, including periods when classes are not in session.

 - Fire Lanes

 - 24-hour red spaces

 - “No Parking” areas

-First-year students are not permitted to bring a vehicle to the Washington University campus.
-Violation of this and other university policies could be a violation of the Student Judicial Code.
-Starting Fall of 2017, sophomore students will no longer be permitted to bring a vehicle to campus.
+First year and sophomore students are not permitted to bring a vehicle to the Washington University campus.
+Violation of this and other university polices could be a violation of University Student Conduct Code.